vigilance91/solidarity/README.md

 * interfaces
 * libraries

-which are commonly used in developing smart contracts or decentralized applications.
+which are commonly used in developing smart contracts or decentralized applications on Ethereum.

 These include: